LGBTQ rights in Egypt

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Egypt face severe challenges not experienced by non-LGBTQ residents.
 There are reports of widespread discrimination and violence towards openly LGBTQ people within Egypt, with police frequently prosecuting gay and transgender individuals.

 Contemporary Egyptian law does not explicitly criminalize same-sex sexual acts.
-Instead, the state uses several morality provisions for the de facto criminalization of homosexual conduct.
-Any behavior, or the expression of any idea that is deemed to be immoral, scandalous or offensive to the teachings of a recognized religious leader may be prosecuted using these provisions.
+Instead, the state used several morality provisions for the de facto criminalization of homosexual conduct.
+Any behavior, or the expression of any idea that is deemed to be immoral, scandalous or offensive to the teachings of a recognized religious leader, may be prosecuted using these provisions.
 These public morality and public order laws have been used to target the LGBTQ community.